“Bruce Spizer is the ultimate presenter of the historical phenomenon known as the Beatles.”—Ken Mansfield, first U.S. manager of Apple Records

 Bruce received his B.A. (in economics), M.B.A. (concentrating in marketing and finance) and law degree from Tulane University.
 Upon graduation, he clerked for a judge at the Louisiana Supreme Court.
 During his tenure at the Court and for the first part of his legal career, he managed the Cold, which was a pop rock band that dominated the New Orleans music scene in the early eighties.
 Two of the group’s singles, You and Mesmerized, received extensive airplay on New Orleans’ top rated radio stations, including B-97, WQUE-FM and his childhood favorite, WTIX.

-Bruce has had his own law practice for over 25 years, specializing in tax and estate planning and administration.
+Bruce has had his own law practice for over 30 years, specializing in tax and estate planning and administration.
 He has given numerous lectures on tax, retirement plans and estate planning matters.
 In his other life, Bruce is a frequent guest speaker at The Fest for Beatles Fans (the event formerly known as Beatlefest), Abbey Road on the River and other Beatles conventions.
-He has appeard on numerous national and local television and radio programs as a Beatles historian.
+He has appeared on numerous national and local television and radio programs as a Beatles historian.
 Bruce was selected to write the questions for the Beatles edition of the Trivial Pursuit game.